duality72/github-tag-action/README.md

 # GitHub Tag Action

-A GitHub Action to automatically bump and tag master, on merge, with the latest SemVer formatted version.
-Works on any platform.
+A GitHub Action to automatically bump and tag master, on merge, with a new version.
+This action is based on mathieudutour/github-tag-action, but has been heavily modified for Affirm-specific use.
+The documentation has been updated, but some elements of the old documentation may have been missed.

 ## Usage